conda/conda/docs/source/dev-guide/deep-dive-install.md

 First, a quick note on an implementation detail that might be not obvious.

-When you type `conda install numpy` in your terminal, Bash took those three words and looked for a `conda` command to pass a list of arguments `['conda', 'install', 'numpy']`.
-Before finding the `conda` executable located at `CONDA_HOME/condabin`, it probably found the shell function defined [here][conda_shell_function].
-This shell function runs the (de)activation logic on the shell if requested, or delegates over to the actual Python entry-points otherwise.
+When you type `conda install numpy` in your terminal, Bash takes those three words and looked for a `conda` command to pass a list of arguments `['conda', 'install', 'numpy']`.
+Before finding the `conda` executable located at `CONDA_HOME/condabin`, it probably finds the shell function defined [here][conda_shell_function].
+This shell function runs the activation/deactivation logic on the shell if requested, or delegates over to the actual Python entry-points otherwise.
 This part of the logic can be found in [`conda.shell`][conda.shell].

-Once we are running the Python entry-point, we are in the [`conda.cli`][conda.cli] reigns.
+Once we are running the Python entry-point, we are in the [`conda.cli`][conda.cli] realm.
 The function called by the entry point is [`conda.cli.main:main()`][conda.cli.main:main].
 Here, another check is done for `shell.*` subcommands, which generate the shell initializers you see in `~/.bashrc` and others.
 If you are curious where his happens, it's [`conda.activate`][conda.activate].

-Since our command is `conda install ...` we still need to arrive somewhere else.
+Since our command is `conda install ...`, we still need to arrive somewhere else.
 You will notice that the rest of the logic is delegated to `conda.cli.main:_main()`, which will invoke the parser generators, initialize the context and loggers, and, eventually, pass the argument list over to the corresponding command function.
 These four steps are implemented in four functions/classes: